Azure/azure-sdk-for-js/sdk/cognitiveservices/cognitiveservices-textanalytics/README.md

 This package contains an isomorphic SDK for TextAnalyticsClient.

-> Please note, a newer package [@azure/ai-text-analytics](https://www.npmjs.com/package/@azure/ai-text-analytics) is available as of June, 2020.
-While this package will continue to receive critical bug fixes, we strongly encourage you to upgrade.
+> Please note, a newer package [@azure/ai-text-analytics](https://www.npmjs.com/package/@azure/ai-text-analytics) is available as of June, 2020 that uses Text Analytics API v3.0 or newer..
+While this package will continue to receive critical bug fixes, it uses Text Analytics API v2.1, and we strongly encourage you to upgrade.

 ### Currently supported environments